Scurrlin/Scurrlin/README.md

 <table>
 <tr>
 <td>
-From helping my college friends with music theory homework to implementing dozens of uniquely tailored solutions during my 5 years in higher education, I have forged a battle-tested passion for optimization.
-I'm a persistent problem solver with a lifelong interest in software, tech hardware and music.
-Skilled in critical thinking, I approach software development projects with enthusiasm and an unwavering commitment to finding the best possible course of action.
+From helping my college friends with music theory homework to implementing dozens of uniquely tailored solutions in higher education, I've developed a strong passion for optimization.
+As a persistent problem solver with a deep interest in software, tech hardware, and music, I bring critical thinking and enthusiasm to every project.
+My commitment to finding the best possible course of action drives my success in software development.
 </td>
 </tr>
 </table>